-To start working with the patches, open the Patch Editor by clicking View in the menu bar and selecting Show Patch Editor.
-You should now see it below the Viewport.
+To start working with the patches, open the Patch Editor by clicking Workspace in the Toolbar and selecting Show/Hide Patch Editor.
+The Patch Editor will open below the Viewport.

 First, you're going to add an interaction that changes the size of the clown nose when you pinch the screen.
-To do this:

-We're only going to use Scale, because we want to use this interaction to control the size of the clown nose.
+We're only going to use the Scale port, because we want to use this interaction to control the size of the clown nose.

 To control all of the scale coordinates of the clown nose at once, you'll need to take the screen pinch gesture and convert it into one point.
-To do this, double-click in the Patch Editor again and, find and insert the Point Pack patch.
+To do this we'll use the Point Pack patch.